Skip to Content

 Classy Italian restaurant near Praia da Oura.

-Italian Republic is one of the classier Italian restaurants in Albufeira and one of our family’s favorites.
+Italian Republic is one of the classier Italian restaurants in Albufeira and one of our family’s absolute favorites.
 With three kids who can’t imagine a life without pizza and pasta, we have been to more Italian restaurants than I can remember, also in Albufeira.
 This one really stands out for exceptional quality at a very good price.

 Located in a very touristy area, between the Strip and Praia da Oura beach, Italian Republic has a lot of competition from the restaurants nearby, so this sets the bar quite high.
 The first time we went here was purely based on the amazing reviews on Google Maps and I have to say that this restaurant definitely deserves all the praise.